 We need to intensify efforts that would make humans behave more often like a swarm of bees under a strict direction of the queen (The World Government), rather than increasing the scope of nations sovereignty (that’s what Brexit is about) and individual freedom.
 That is the price we will all have to pay if we want to preserve the most important value: LIFE!

 What is the probability of such a de facto government coming into existence?
-In ‘normal’ circumstances, if over the next decade we have no world war, no nuclear conflict, no worldwide pandemics on a scale greater than the Spanish flu of the 1920, and no major AI-related catastrophic, but not existential event, the chances of forming such a government are, in my view, close to zero.
-Paradoxically, the only hope that we may have for creating a de facto World Government (which would include the majority, but not all countries) is that some of those catastrophic events will occur, like those caused by the Immature Superintelligence mentioned earlier.
+In ‘normal’ circumstances, if over the next decade we have no world war, no nuclear conflict, no worldwide pandemics, and no major AI-related catastrophic, then the chances of forming such a government are, in my view, close to zero.
+Paradoxically, the only hope that we may have for creating a de facto World Government (which would include most, but not all countries) is that some of those catastrophic events, caused by the Immature Superintelligence mentioned earlier, will occur.

 Similarly, like after the Cuban crisis, when the world has significantly reduced the number of nuclear weapons (still a long way to go), such a serious event may convince many nations that we must make some sacrifices and can only be safe if we act together.
 That will mean passing part of the national sovereignty and individual freedoms to a strong federal government that would have the best chances to keep us safe.
 As it has been mentioned many times on this website, the organization that has the best experience and motives to become such a de facto World Government is, in my view, the European Union.
 It should be transformed into a shallow European Federation of nations, rather than states, which would still enable the member countries preserve their national identity and culture.